jabza/UnityJobFFT/README.md

 			job.Complete();
 		}

-    		//someComplexData has now been transformed, and may be used.
+    		//someComplexData has now been transformed, and may be used!

 		transformJobs.Clear();
 	}